edgelesssys/constellation/terraform-provider-constellation/docs/resources/cluster.md

 ### Required

-- `attestation` (Attributes) Attestation comprises the measurements and SEV-SNP specific parameters.
+- `attestation` (Attributes) Attestation comprises the measurements and CVM specific parameters.
 The output of the [constellation_attestation](../data-sources/attestation.md) data source provides sensible defaults. (see [below for nested schema](#nestedatt--attestation))
 - `constellation_microservice_version` (String) The version of Constellation's microservices used within the cluster.
 - `csp` (String) CSP (Cloud Service Provider) to use. (e.g. `azure`) See the [full list of CSPs](https://docs.edgeless.systems/constellation/overview/clouds) that Constellation supports.